skills-cogrammar/C11-Lecture-Backpack/README.md

 [Quickstart Guide](https://youtu.be/M2MO06bIJRI) (TL;DR Video)

-Welcome to the Lecture Backpack 🚀, a comprehensive resource repository designed for students and enthusiasts in CyberSecurity, Data Science, Full Stack Web Development, Software Engineering, and anyone looking to sharpen their coding interview skills.
-Our goal is to provide an all-encompassing learning experience that caters to a wide range of educational needs, from basic programming concepts to specialized topics in various tech fields.
+Welcome to the Lecture Backpack 🚀, a comprehensive resource repository designed for students and enthusiasts in Leadership and Management in Tech, Digital Marketing, Software Engineering.
+Our goal is to provide an all-encompassing learning experience that caters to a wide range of educational needs.

 ## Overview 📚